Renée Cheng, FAIA

 Associate Dean for Research

-Dr. Carrie Sturts Dossick started as Associate Dean for Research in June 2019 and has been teaching Construction Management at the UW’s College of Built Environments since 2010.
+Dr. Carrie Sturts Dossick started as Associate Dean for Research in June 2019 and has taught Construction Management at the UW’s College of Built Environments since 2010.
 She is also the former Executive Director of the Center for Education and Research in Construction (CERC).
 Dr. Dossick has over a decade of research and teaching experience primarily focused on emerging collaboration methods and technologies such as Integrated Project Delivery (IPD) and Building Information Modeling (BIM).
-Her experience conducting interdisciplinary research complements her academic study about effective collaboration.
+Her experience conducting interdisciplinary research complements her academic study of effective collaboration.
 Together, they position her well for promoting the diverse range of research in the college and seeing connections between those research streams.

 Her research projects include technology and collaboration strategies for green building design and construction; global team collaboration with Virtual Reality; operations applications of BIM and facilities data in maintenance management and life cycle planning; and rebaselining BIM and asset data for existing buildings.

-Professor Vikramaditya Prakash, Ph.D.
+Professor Lynne Manzo, Ph.D.

 Associate Dean for Academic Affairs